kubeflow/community/proposals/867-kubeflow-documentation-ai/README.md

 ### Goals

 - **Primary Goal**: Create an intelligent documentation assistant that can answer user queries using both foundational LLM knowledge and Kubeflow-specific documentation.
-- **Accessibility**: Provide a single interface for accessing information across all Kubeflow repositories and documentation.
+- **Accessibility**: Provide a single chat interface on thw website for accessing information across all Kubeflow repositories and documentation.
 - **Accuracy**: Ensure responses are accurate, contextual, and properly cited.
 - **Scalability**: Build a system that can scale with the growing Kubeflow ecosystem.
 - **Maintainability**: Implement automated indexing to keep information current.